/r/ukpolitics

 20: The report button is not a super-downvote button nor a guarantee that something will be done - moderators may decide no further action is required after reviewing a user submitted report.

-21: Comments or submissions which call for/incite violence or threaten direct-action against political figures, journalists, commentators and media personalities in a way that constitutes illegal harassment or intimidation may result in a permanent ban and may be reported to the authorities.
+21: Comments or submissions which call for/incite violence, or that threaten direct-action against political figures, journalists, commentators, and media personalities in a way that constitutes illegal harassment or intimidation may result in a permanent ban and may be reported to the authorities.

 22: Mime artists are strictly forbidden.